-The fees displayed online are in Canadian funds and are the Regular Fee Rate.
-The International Fee Rate for Chang School students is three (3) times the regular student tuition fee for credit courses.
+The fees displayed online are in Canadian funds.
+The International fee rate for Chang School students is three and a half (3.5) times the regular student tuition fee for credit courses.

 How to Calculate the International Fee

 - Start with the course fee and subtract the ancillary fees and the material fee (where applicable).
 The material fee will be stated in a note following the course description.
-Please note that all Business courses are subject to a $2.00 ($0.50 for ITM students) material fee even though this is not noted in individual course descriptions.
 The result is the regular tuition fee.

-- Multiply this amount by three (3), and the result is the tuition portion of the international fee.
+- Multiply this amount by three and a half (3.5), and the result is the tuition portion of the international fee.

 - Once the tuition portion is calculated, add back the ancillary fees and the material fee, where applicable.
 The result is the total international fee payable for your course.
 (Visit Non-Tuition Related Fees and Service Charges for more information about ancillary and material fees.